 At Hot Water Beach there are natural hot springs which filter up through the sand, so twice a day you can dig yourself a hot-tub/spa pool situation.
 Just make sure you check the timing of the tide to avoid disappointment!
 Or you could rely solely on your group leader as we did.
 You know, whatever works for you.

-We were told to go there pretty late, when it was pitch black and cold.
+We were told to go there pretty late when it was pitch black and cold.
 I started to wonder if we were being pranked, but it turned out to be such a fun and surreal experience.
 Our whole bus-group were there with torches and spades, eagerly digging their pools.
-Granted, it was a bit of a mad scrabble for space as the ‘hot’ areas are limited – but we all got there in the end!
+Granted, it was a bit of a mad scramble for space as the ‘hot’ areas are limited – but we all got there in the end!

 I think it’s safe to say that there is a reason why Hot Water Beach is so famous in the blogosphere.
 Whilst it may not be the most beautiful, or exotic, it certainly is unique!